JuliaSmoothOptimizers/PartiallySeparableNLPModels.jl/docs/src/tutorial.md

 end

 jumpnlp_example = jump_example(n)
-pqn_jumpnlp = PSNLPModel(jumpnlp_example)
+psnlp = PSNLPModel(jumpnlp_example)

-fx = NLPModels.obj(pqn_jumpnlp, x) # compute the obective function
+fx = NLPModels.obj(psnlp, x) # compute the obective function
-gx = NLPModels.grad(pqn_jumpnlp, x) # compute the gradient
+gx = NLPModels.grad(psnlp, x) # compute the gradient
 ```
-In version v0.2.0, [`ManualNLPModel`](https://github.com/JuliaSmoothOptimizers/ManualNLPModels.jl)s will be supported.

 ## Partitioned quasi-Newton `NLPModel`s
-A model deriving from `AbstractPQNNLPModel<:AbstractPartiallySeparableNLPModel` allocates storage required for partitioned quasi-Newton updates, which are implemented in `PartitionedStructures.jl` (see the [PartitionedStructures.jl tutorial](https://juliasmoothoptimizers.github.io/PartitionedStructures.jl/dev/tutorial/) for more details).
+A model deriving from `AbstractPQNNLPModel<:QuasiNewtonModel` allocates storage required for partitioned quasi-Newton updates, which are implemented in `PartitionedStructures.jl` (see the [PartitionedStructures.jl tutorial](https://juliasmoothoptimizers.github.io/PartitionedStructures.jl/dev/tutorial/) for more details).
 There are several variants:
 * `PBFGSNLPModel`: every element-Hessian approximation is updated with BFGS;
 * `PSR1NLPModel`: every element-Hessian approximation is updated with SR1;